 - that the rubber tips on the legs are working and not splitting – they are called “ferrules” and can be bought easily online

-- after you have cleaned make sure all the bits that fasten are properly in place
+- after you have cleaned, make sure all the bits that fasten are properly in place

-How to stop a commode from tipping
+How to keep a commode from tipping over ?

 The best way to stop a commode from tipping is to help the user to sit down on it.

-If you can’t be there to help them, placing the commode in a corner, or at least against the wall will mean it can’t go backwards.
+If you can’t be there to help them, placing the commode in a corner, or at least against the wall, will mean it can’t go backwards.

 All obstacles around the commode should be removed to avoid any tripping, which may lead to falling back onto the commode.